mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/aws/aws-advanced/index.md

 ## Supported DC/OS Versions

-Currently, the Universal Installer defaults to `1.11.4` if none is specified.
+Currently, the Universal Installer defaults to `1.11.4` for DC/OS and `1.12.3` for DC/OS Enterprise if none is specified.
 The following versions of DC/OS are currently supported.
 It is always recommended to specify a version.

 ```json
 dcos_version: "1.12.0"